a-liut/gio-fog-node-go/README.md

 Transport implementation that allow the software to interact with BLE Gio-compliant devices.

+It provides a notification mechanism that allows remote clients to be notified when a new reading is produced by a device.
+The client register its *webhook* url and when a new Reading is produced, Fog Node makes a POST http call providing information about the device who produced the reading and the reading itself.

 ##### BLEDevice
-BLEDevice is a representation for a device that is handled by the system.
+BLEDevice is a representation for a device that can be handled by the system.
 The system is able to select the right interface and functions in order to handle several devices.
 Thus, specialization of this interface must be used in order to handle more devices.